loqusion/typix/docs/api/derivations/common/typst-packages.md

 ```

 We can see that `cetz` is trying to import `oxifmt` 0.2.1, but Typst can't
-download it because Nix derivations are (by design) not run in an environment
+download it because Nix derivations are (by design) run in an environment
-which supports networking.
+which does not support networking.
 To fix this, add `oxifmt` 0.2.1 to
 `unstable_typstPackages` alongside your direct dependencies.
 (Make sure to match the exact version shown in your error message!!)